atreyasha/spp-explainability/docs/develop.md

         1.  pad definition environments with more explanatory text for flow

-        2.  add background information on linear-chain WFSAs, FSAs, regular expressions and accepting states -\> can borrow content from cold start paper

-        3.  add more information on page numbers and sections in all Arrieta et al. citations so these seem more differentiated
+        2.  add more information on page numbers and sections in all Arrieta et al. citations so these seem more differentiated

-        4.  explain vanilla SoPa in a more prose format using a table to explain important features -\> this table can then be compared directly with new SoPa++ features
+        3.  explain vanilla SoPa in a more prose format using a table to explain important features -\> this table can then be compared directly with new SoPa++ features

-        5.  add a Kleene-star operator mention to remark 9.4
+        4.  mention early on that quantized NNs are useful for low-precision computing, but we use it for other reasons later on

     3. Methodologies